THE RACE ROUTE

 The organisers of this event wish to make it clear that the entire course is on open roads.
-Walkers should walk on a pavement, if available, otherwise they should walk on the the right-hand side of the road facing the oncoming traffic unless instructed to do otherwise by race personnel.
+Walkers should walk on a pavement, if available, otherwise they should walk on the right-hand side of the road facing the oncoming traffic unless instructed to do otherwise by race personnel.
 Be sensible and consider other road users.
 Please try to walk in single file at all times.
-Please do not stray into the middle of the road when being passed refreshments from your back up vehicle.
-Back up vehicle drivers should have regard for other road users.
+Please do not stray into the middle of the road when being passed refreshments from your back up personnel.

 USE OF HEADPHONES